Daily border crossings by undocumented migrants hit 13-year highs

 Undocumented immigrants crossing now, including those presenting themselves at legal ports of entry and those apprehended while crossing illegally, are overwhelmingly families.
 For example, on March 12, CBP encountered 2,022 migrants who arrived as part of families, meaning children and parents traveling together, out of a total of 3,834 migrants crossing that day.

-A Pentagon spokesperson confirmed site surveys were completed at both Goodfellow AFB and Fort Bliss, but said no request has come in to begin housing migrants on U.S. military bases.
-"DOD will not begin constructing additional shelters until DOD receives a notice of intent from either DHS or HHS requesting that DOD start construction, with the first facilities due in 45 days," said Lt.
-Col. Jamie Davis.
-"At this time DOD has not received notification."
+A Pentagon spokesperson confirmed site surveys were completed at both Goodfellow AFB and Fort Bliss last y ear, but said there has still been no request to begin housing migrants on U.S. military bases.
+"DOD will not begin constructing additional shelters until DOD receives a notice of intent from either DHS or HHS requesting that DOD start construction," Lt.
+Col. Jamie Davis said.
+"At this time, DOD has not received notification."